j2commerce/guide/product-types/variable-product.md

 * If you select ‘Yes’ in the first option, your product will be displayed in the storefront
 * Select the brand or manufacturer of the product from the list
 * Select the vendor to order the product
-* Select the taxprofile that mathces the product profile
+* Select the taxprofile that matches the product profile

 Now switch to Images tab.